MangeshOrganization/master-protect-service/README.md

 }

   ```
-  * Take a Note of the EndPoint Parameter Created as part of Cloud Formation Stack Execution, This is your <LOAD BALANCER DNS URL> (AWS Cosole --> CloudFormation --> Stacks --> GitGubECSCluster -->Outputs)
+  * Take a Note of the EndPoint Parameter Created as part of Cloud Formation Stack Execution, This is your {LOAD BALANCER DNS URL} (AWS Cosole --> CloudFormation --> Stacks --> GitGubECSCluster -->Outputs)
   3. Create the New Relase from your master-protect-service repository
   * This basically will trigger [ Build & Deploy] GitHub Action which builds Docker Image and then pushes the Service Image to the ECR Repository Created in the Setup Steps.
   * Check if the Git Hub Action Build & Deploy is successful.
-  4. Open the Web Browser and Paste <LOAD BALANCER DNS URL>:8080/actuator/health.
+  4. Open the Web Browser and Paste {LOAD BALANCER DNS URL}:8080/actuator/health.
 If you get following then Your Service is up and running !!
   In case you dont see it running , You might want to check the ECS Task Logs under Cloud Watch or Just Restart the Service from AWS ECS Console.
   ```
   {"status":"UP"}
   ```
   5. Now Go to the https://github.com/organizations/<YourOrgName>/settings/hooks/new [ Alternatively this can be done using GitHub API Call - Its not part of the Scope]
-  * Enter Payload URL as <LOAD BALANCER DNS URL>:8080
+  * Enter Payload URL as {LOAD BALANCER DNS URL}:8080
   * Enter Content-Type as application/json
   * Choose Event using "Let me choose individual events" with just selecting "Repositories" Check Box.
   * Click Add Webhook - This Should basically send all the Repo Related Actions to Your Master Protect Service.

-### See it in Action
+## <a name="action"/> See It in Action

 ### Brand New Repo Protection with Default Rules.
 1. Create a Brand New Public Repository in your Organization ( Via API or Web ) (in order to get a branch, you need a commit!
 Make sure to initialize with a README)
 2. Navigate to your Repository --> Settings --> Branches , Check if it has Branch Protection Rules Applied - As shown in the Sample below.